test-fullautomation/vscode-welcome/README.rst

   **Install from VSIX**
 - Browse to the downloaded *vscode-welcome-x.x.x.vsix* file then install.

-As soon as the installtion is completed, the welcome page will be displayed for the newly installed RobotFramework-AIO.
+As soon as the installation is completed, the welcome page will be displayed for the newly installed RobotFramework-AIO.

 How to set a custom URL for the welcome page